Curvature-Free Margulis Lemma for Gromov-Hyperbolic Spaces: Introduction

-where $B_X(x,R)$ is the open ball of radius $R$ around $x\in X$.
-Furthermore, the entropy is independent on $x$. \end{defi} In the sequel we will consider a group $\Gamma$ acting by isometries on $(X,d)$ co-compactly and \textsl{properly} We recall that the action is said to be \textsl{proper} if for $x\in X$ and for all $R>0$, the number of $\gamma\in\Gamma$ satisfying $d(x,\gamma x)\leq R$ is finite; this does not depend on $x$.
-In that case, for any measure $\mu$ \textsl{invariant} by $\Gamma$ the above definition yields the same number which we call the entropy of $(X,d)$ and denote by $\Ent (X,d)$.
-If $(X,d)$ is a $\delta$-hyperbolic geodesic metric space and $\gamma$ a torsion-free isometry, we define the stable displacement of $\gamma$ by,
+where $ B_X(x,R) $ is the open ball of radius $ R $ around $ x\in X $.
+Furthermore, the entropy is independent of $ x $. \end{defi} In the sequel we will consider a group $ \Gamma $ acting by isometries on $ (X,d) $ \textsl{properly} and, often, co-compactly.
+We recall that the action is said to be \textsl{proper} if for $ x\in X $ and for all $ R>0 $, the number of $ \gamma\in\Gamma $ satisfying $ d(x,\gamma x)\leq R $ is finite; this does not depend on $ x $.
+In that case, for any measure $ \mu $ \textsl{invariant} by $ \Gamma $ the above definition yields the same number which we call the entropy of $ (X,d) $ and denote by $ \Ent (X,d) $.
+If $ (X,d) $ is a $ \delta $-hyperbolic geodesic metric space and $ \gamma $ a torsion-free isometry, we define the {\textsl{asymptotic displacement} of $ \gamma $ (sometimes also called \lq \lq stable displacement") by

-this definition does not depend on the choice of $x\in X$.
+this definition does not depend on the choice of $ x\in X $.
 One of our results is the following (see Proposition \ref{minorentropie}).